nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ```

-For example, if we wanted to include a FITS file in a notice, you would need to add a property to your schema definition and define the value to be the following:
+If you want to include a FITS file in a Notice, you add a property to your schema definition in the following format:

 <Highlight
 language="json"